 - A. The contractor shall furnish a protective device coordination study as prepared by the electrical equipment manufacturer or a professional licensed engineer.
-The final report shall be stamped/singed by a professional engineer licensed in the state the project is located. - B. The scope of the study shall include all distribution equipment supplied under this contract.
+The final report shall be stamped/singed by a professional engineer licensed in the state the project is located. - B. The scope of the study shall include all distribution equipment supplied by the owner.